nameerakhter/Strong/README.md

-# Fitmaker: Your fitness journey, your way.
+# Strong: Your fitness journey, your way.